Wednesday Night Wars: Origins

-2000s–2010s: Post-Monday Night Wars
+2000s–2010s: Post-Monday Night War

-After the "Monday Night Wars", with the bankruptcy and subsequent acquisitions of both World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW), WWE became the dominant professional wrestling company in the United States.
+After the "Monday Night War", with the bankruptcy and subsequent acquisitions of both World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW), WWE became the dominant professional wrestling company in the United States.
 In 2008, WWE began to take a family-oriented approach, in which all of its programming received a rating of TV-PG.

-In 2010, Impact Wrestling, then known as Total Nonstop Action Wrestling (TNA), which targets an adult audience, would move their flagship, weekly series, Impact!, to Monday nights on Spike TV opposite Raw from January to May 2010.
-Impact suffered from low ratings and ultimately returned to their regular Thursday night timeslot on May 13, 2010.
+In 2010, Total Nonstop Action Wrestling (TNA), which targets an adult audience, moved their flagship, weekly series, Impact!, to Monday nights on Spike TV opposite Raw from January to May 2010.
+Impact! suffered from low ratings and ultimately returned to their regular Thursday night timeslot on May 13, 2010.

 The move itself was panned by critics and viewers.
 In the tenth anniversary reprint of R.D.
-Reynolds and Bryan Alvarez's Death of WCW, the authors compared the move to the original Monday Night Wars, writing that TNA did not have the audience that WCW did, pointing out that WCW Saturday Night typically did better than WWE shows did in the weekend timeslots.
+Reynolds and Bryan Alvarez's Death of WCW, the authors compared the move to the original Monday Night War, writing that TNA did not have the audience that WCW did, pointing out that WCW Saturday Night typically did better than WWE shows did in the weekend timeslots.
 Reynolds and Alvarez also wrote that TNA did not have the financial resources that WCW did.